 This is a legendary bar on the island, with the Muay Thai arena as its special feature.
 In this shop, you may have a drink or some food, watch a match of national martial arts, or even participate in a match.

 In our case, we visited this shop for two nights.
 The first night was to get to know the place and the goings-on there, and the second was for Stratos to participate in a boxing match.
-After a display of professional Muay Thai athletes, the shop people go around the tables, encouraging the clients to have a match together, with the necessary protective accessories.
+After a display by professional Muay Thai athletes, the shop staff go around the tables, encouraging clients to have a match together, with the necessary protective gear.
 Hence, Stratos appeared the second night, determined to go to the arena (where he was duly beaten).
 I’m sure he’ll never forget that night!
-And the excuse was that he had eaten too many shrimps and ice cream half an hour before!! Τhe positive outcome of the evening was that we won a bucket with a bottle of alcohol in it.
+And the excuse was that he had eaten too many shrimps and half an hour earlier, ice cream!!
+The positive outcome of the evening was that we won a bucket containing a bottle of alcohol.

 Nightlife

-Wander around the narrow streets, enjoy your drink at a bar, and live the island’s nightlife. Τhe main Nightlife attraction without a doubt on Phi Phi islands, is Loh Dalum Bay.
-During the night is transformed from a long, tranquil beach to a huge beach party, throughout its stretch.
-Shops such as Slinky Bar offer spectacular fire shows, professional acrobatics, and various games such as Libo.
+Wander around the narrow streets, enjoy your drink at a bar, and live the island’s nightlife.
+The main Nightlife attraction, without a doubt, on the Phi Phi Islands is Loh Dalum Bay.
+During the night, it transforms from a long, tranquil beach into a huge beach party along its entire stretch.
+Shops such as Slinky Bar offer spectacular fire shows, professional acrobatics, and a variety of games, including Libo.
 People can participate in most of these activities, and in some cases, they are rewarded with shots of alcohol.
 The prices are pretty low.
 Throughout the island, you will see people carrying a small bucket with the drink of their choice inside.

 Excursion to Phuket